sst/sst/www/docs/learn/make-updates.md

 Now if you refresh the app, and head over to an article page, you'll see the comment form.

+---

+## Test adding comments

 Try adding your first comment.

+![New comment added in the article page](/img/make-updates/new-comment-added-in-the-articles-page.png)

 You'll notice it gets rendered right away.
 And the button shows a little loading spinner while the request is being made.

-![New comment added in the article page](/img/make-updates/new-comment-added-in-the-articles-page.png)
+---

+## Auto refetching queries

 If you've been following along closely, you might've noticed something interesting.
 We aren't doing anything special to render the newly added comment!

-### Auto refetching queries

 The `addComment` mutation returns the type `Comment`.
 Recall that we told Urql that this `Comment` type has been cached as a part of the `article` query.